 Outlook is the Newsletter for the whole parish of St Luke's delivered to all 3,400 houses three times a year, free of charge.
-Print copies are also available from church - the Christmas 2014 edition is now available, and the next one is due to be printed and bundled up on Sun 30 August ready for delivering at the start of September.
+Print copies are also available from church - the Easter 2015 edition is now available, and the next one is due to be printed and bundled up on Sun 30 August ready for delivering at the start of September.

 To view the current Outlook click here

 The CAP Money Course is back!

 We recently finished another of our popular money management courses.
 The CAP Money Course typically runs over three Thursday evenings: 25 June, 2 July and 9 July, from 8 pm to 9.30 pm at St Luke's.
 This popular money management is free, and offers practical tips on how to budget, save and spend and it's a great way to get a grip on your finances.
 There'll be our usual one day course for Students in September - date to be arranged.
 Click here for more information about the most recent courses or email the church office to register your interest for our next course.